-The program welcomes interested participants from all religious denominations.
-Its general focus is on the multiple traditions that comprise "the Catholic imagination."
-Some mentors are faculty from other denominations who have chosen to live out an academic vocation in a Catholic environment, while others are Catholic scholars who have pursued teaching in a secular setting.
-Catholic institutions thrive when they are able to share with and learn from people of all faiths.
+Collegium thrives with participants from all religious denominations (or no spiritual leanings).
+The focus is on the multiple traditions that comprise "the Catholic imagination."
+Catholic institutions thrive when they are able to share with and learn from people of all faiths and spiritual backgrounds.

-- a personal essay, up to 750 words, in which you discuss your reasons for applying to Collegium.
-Include in your essay your most significant hopes and/or questions about the relationship between your academic career and spiritual life.
-The primary purpose of the essay is not to determine acceptance into the program, but rather to give us a prior sense of what issues are most important to fellows.
+- an informal personal essay, up to 750 words, in which you discuss your reasons for attending Collegium.
+Include significant hopes and/or questions about the relationship between your academic career and spiritual life.
+The primary purpose of the essay is to give us a sense of what issues are most important to participants.